pattobrien/sidecar/packages/sidecar/README.md

     - avoid_string_literals # should match the Lint's RuleCode ID
 ```

-> NOTE: some of the above API details are complicated or redundant; our intention with the Sidecar package is to reduce as much boilerplate as possible to make creating rules as straightforward as possible.
-If you have any feedback for how you'd like the APIs to look, please reach out on github, it would be very much appreciated.
+> NOTE: some of the above API details are complicated or redundant; our intention over time is to reduce as much boilerplate as possible in order to make rule creation as straightforward as possible.
+If you have any feedback for how you'd like the APIs to look, feel free to open an issue on github.

 ## Installing the CLI tool